dogsheep/github-to-sqlite/README.md

     $ github-to-sqlite issues github.db simonw/datasette -a /path/to/auth.json

+## Fetching repos belonging to a user or organization

+The `repos` command fetches repos belonging to a user or organization.

+Without any other arguments, this command will fetch all repos that the currently authenticated user owns, collaborates on or can access via one of their organizations:

+    $ github-to-sqlite repos github.db

+To fetch repos belonging to a specific user or organization, provide their username as an argument:

+    $ github-to-sqlite repos github.db dogsheep # organization
+    $ github-to-sqlite repos github.db simonw # user

 ## Fetching repos that have been starred by a user

 The `starred` command fetches the repos that have been starred by a user.